forcedotcom/cli/releasenotes/sf/README.md

 These changes are in the Salesforce CLI release candidate.
 We plan to include these changes in next week's official release.
 This list isn't final and is subject to change.

+* FIX: The JUnit test results after a successful execution of `project deploy start --junit` no longer include an empty failure tag.

+     Many thanks to [Robin Windey](https://github.com/R0Wi) who contributed the fix.
+We love it, and hope to see more from you and the community!
+(GitHub issue [#2076](https://github.com/forcedotcom/cli/issues/2076), plugin-deploy-retrieve PR [#610](https://github.com/salesforcecli/plugin-deploy-retrieve/pull/610))

 ## 1.77.0 (May 10, 2023) [stable]